RoboticsLabURJC/2017-tfg-nacho_condes/README.md

 # Final Degree Project (Nacho Condés)
 MediaWiki of this project available [here.](http://jderobot.org/Naxvm-tfg)

+# Requirements
+* You will need to install JdeRobot for this component to work ([installation guide here](https://jderobot.org/Installation)).
+* Make sure you already installed the `ros-kinetic-usb-cam`.
+You can easily install it via <code>apt</code> once you have already installed JdeRobot:
+`sudo apt install ros-kinetic-usb-cam`
+* All the necessary Python packages have been annotated for <code>pip</code> to install them automatically.
+To do so, run:
+`pip2 install -r requirements.txt`

 ## Follow Person (current stuff):
 A component which commands a Sony Evicam 100D to track a person with the use of Deep Learning (a Convolutional Neural Network implemented on TensorFlow or ~~Keras~~ (not yet)).

+__Video available soon!__

 ### How to execute:
 * Terminal 1: